blueset/project-lyricova/README.md

 > 【Live Demo: [Eana's Project Gy](http://1a23.com/gy)】

 ## What is 'Project Gy'?
 Project Gy (pronounce as _'Project Gee-Wai'_), a lyric-centered web-log based on PHP and MySQL, created by [Blueset Studio](http://1a23.com) with [iBe](http://ilove.1a23.com).
 (Actually, it's just me.)

 This project is inspired by my daily updates with lyrics on sites like Facebook and Twitter.
 I was then thinking about creating a blog program that focus on lyric posting, and this whole thing came to my mind.

 Through Project Gy, people can share their thoughts and feelings through existing lyrics, and share them with all over the world (just people who can see it *=_=*) by simply type in the lyric and some related information.

 _\* By lyrics, here I means lyrics as in the songs._

 ## Current Version & Changelog

 Current Version:
-* **Beta 0.3 build 20140604**
+* **Beta 0.3 build 20140623*
- * Change - Upgraded to Bootstrap 3
- * Change - Admin panel theme to Start Bootstrap 2
+ * Change - Font to Droid Sans Fallback
+ * Optimize - Removed debug info
- * Fix - Minor UI optimisation
+ * Minor UI update

 > Refer to Changelog.md for more.